vbalab/ysda/courses/generative/notes.md

 Task: make the **model distribution** $ p_\theta(x) $ approximate the **true data distribution** $ p_{\text{data}}(x) $.

-- How do we measure the “distance” between two distributions?
+- How do we measure the "distance" between two distributions?

 ### 1 Total Variation Distance (TVD)